apache/nuttx/Documentation/guides/simulator.rst

    need to pick the one that's right for your system.

-   Then, on Linux do this to set up the tap network interface and route that will let the Apache Nuttx simulator access the network:
+   Then, on Linux do this to set up the tap network interface and route that will let the Apache NuttX simulator access the network:

     .. code-block:: console